Powered by MOMENTUM MEDIA

 ==

-The agreement comes just two weeks after FinClear subsidiary FCX, which labels itself Australia’s first platform for facilitating private market secondary transactions, got the green light from both the Australian Securities and Investments Commission (ASIC) and the Reserve Bank of Australia (RBA).
+The agreement comes just two weeks after FinClear subsidiary FCX, which labels itself as Australia’s first platform for facilitating private market secondary transactions, got the green light from both the Australian Securities and Investments Commission (ASIC) and the Reserve Bank of Australia (RBA).

-On 8 October, FCX was awarded the “first-of-its-kind” Australian Market Licence and Clearing and Settlement Facility Licence in respect of the “trading and clearing and settlement of the FCX Market”,
+On 8 October, FCX was awarded the “first-of-its-kind” Australian Market Licence and Clearing and Settlement Facility Licence in respect of the “trading and clearing and settlement of the FCX Market”.

-The company added that this makes it the “first fully-regulated platform for facilitating private market secondary transactions”.
+The company added that this makes it the “first fully regulated platform for facilitating private market secondary transactions”.

 “The licences enable the FCX Market to trade securities in private and unlisted public companies and interests in managed investment schemes, creating the world’s only distributed ledger-enabled, fully regulated private market,” it said.

-According to E&P, subject to the FCX Liquidity Venue commencing operations, FCX’s licence would allow “onboarded wholesale investors to buy and sell securities in unlisted companies through the FCX Liquidity Venue, and would allow onboarded retail shareholders to sell securities in unlisted companies, in each case during pre-agreed periodic liquidity windows”.
+According to E&P, subject to the FCX liquidity venue commencing operations, FCX’s licence would allow “onboarded wholesale investors to buy and sell securities in unlisted companies through the FCX liquidity venue and would allow onboarded retail shareholders to sell securities in unlisted companies, in each case during pre-agreed periodic liquidity windows”.

-While it noted that the agreement does not limit E&P from considering other providers, the firms “intend to progress discussions with an aim to reaching mutually acceptable terms if E&P determines that the FCX Liquidity Venue, once fully operational, can assist E&P with meeting its future liquidity objectives as outlined in the NoM and Supplementary Disclosure”.
+While it noted that the agreement does not limit E&P from considering other providers, the firms “intend to progress discussions with an aim to reaching mutually acceptable terms if E&P determines that the FCX liquidity venue, once fully operational, can assist E&P with meeting its future liquidity objectives as outlined in the NoM and supplementary disclosure”.